[HISTORY: Adopted by the Town Council of the Town of West Hartford as indicated in article histories. Amendments noted where applicable.]

 A person wishing to contest liability shall appear at the hearing, unless excused from so doing by the hearing officer, and may present evidence.
-The Corporation Counsel or his designee shall present evidence on behalf of the Town.
-The hearing officer shall conduct the hearing in the order and form and with such methods of proof as that officer deems fair and appropriate.
+The Corporation Counsel shall present evidence on behalf of the Town.
+The Hearing Officer shall conduct the hearing in the order and form and with such methods of proof as that officer deems fair and appropriate.
 The rules regarding the admissibility of evidence shall not be strictly applied, but all testimony shall be given under oath or affirmation.

-If such assessment is not paid on the date of its entry, the hearing officer shall send by first class mail, postage prepaid, a notice of the assessment to the person found liable and shall file, not less than 30 days nor more than 12 months after such mailing, a certified copy of the notice of assessment against such person in favor of the municipality with the Clerk of the Superior Court for the Judicial District of Hartford/New Britain, together with such entry fee as may be required by the Superior Court.
-Notwithstanding any other provisions, the hearing officer's assessment, when so entered as a judgment, shall have the effect of a civil money judgment, and a levy of execution on such judgment may issue without further notice to such person.
+If such assessment is not paid on the date of its entry, the Hearing Officer shall send by first class mail, postage prepaid, a notice of the assessment to the person found liable and shall file, not less than 30 days nor more than 12 months after such mailing, a certified copy of the notice of assessment against such person in favor of the municipality with the Clerk of the Superior Court, together with such entry fee as may be required by the Superior Court.
+Notwithstanding any other provisions, the Hearing Officer's assessment, when so entered as a judgment, shall have the effect of a civil money judgment, and a levy of execution on such judgment may issue without further notice to such person.

 A person against whom an assessment has been entered pursuant to this section is entitled to judicial review by way of appeal.
-An appeal shall be instituted within 30 days of the mailing of notice of such assessment by filing a petition to reopen assessment, together with such entry fee as may be required by the Superior Court for the Judicial District of Hartford/New Britain, which shall entitle such person to a hearing in accordance with the rules of the Judges of the Superior Court.
+An appeal shall be instituted within 30 days of the mailing of notice of such assessment by filing a petition to reopen assessment, together with such entry fee as may be required by the Superior Court, which shall entitle such person to a hearing in accordance with the rules of the Judges of the Superior Court.

-A copy of such Code shall be kept on file in the office of the Town Clerk, preserved in loose-leaf form or in such other form as the Town Clerk may consider most expedient.
-It shall be the express duty of the Town Clerk or someone authorized by the Town Clerk to insert in their proper places all amendments or ordinances which indicate the intention of the Town Council to make the same a part of such Code when the same have been printed or reprinted in page form and to extract from such Code all provisions which may be from time to time repealed by the Town Council.
+A copy of such Code shall be kept on file in the office of the Town Clerk, preserved in such form as the Town Clerk considers most expedient.
+It shall be the express duty of the Town Clerk to insert in their proper places all amendments or ordinances which indicate the intention of the Town Council to make the same a part of such Code when the same have been printed or reprinted in page form and to extract from such Code all provisions which may be from time to time repealed by the Town Council.
 This copy of such Code shall be available for all persons desiring to examine the same and shall be considered the official Code of the Town of West Hartford, and any copy of such Code certified by the Town Clerk shall be the official Code of the Town of West Hartford at the date of such certification.